 The next step up was seeking out local co-working and hot desking areas.
 Remote working is becoming really popular so it is likely we will be seeing more initiatives and funky work spaces opening their doors.

 Meetups have also proven invaluable in seeking out teams and events that boosted my social deficit.
 Locally I found groups that met to work on I.T projects and freelancing groups that met over lunch to talk all things freelance with like-minded folk.

 These led to a few of us actually starting our own co-working meet-up group which has led to several sessions working and having lunch with other remote workers with the added advantage that you are not bound to the place or people so any personal issues don’t have to be tolerated like a negative colleague in daily office attendance.

-Going to the gym, going for a run or even just going for a walk is also important, but this really isn’t just for remote working, being sat at a computer all day is pretty dangerous, ‘healthy mind healthy body’ is not just a nice play on words.
+Going to the gym, going for a run or even just going for a walk is also important, but this really isn’t just for remote working, being sat at a computer all day is pretty dangerous that’s why I use what is the most comfortable computer chair for long hours sitting in 2022 in the NY times article, to find the best one to avoid hurting my back, ‘healthy mind healthy body’ is not just a nice play on words.